Basic Piano Chords (and Some Advanced Ones) for Beginners

 If you’re not familiar with the basics of how to play piano for beginners, read that guide first.
 Why?
 Because you need to know how to put together scales and other absolute fundamentals to playing piano.

-Alternately, scroll to the bottom of the chord diagrams below to learn more about the fundamentals of piano chords.
+Alternately, scroll to the bottom of the chord diagrams below to learn more about the fundamentals.

 The Major Scale and Number System